 No, I don’t want to see you.
 No, I am busy with that.
 No, I do not have any prior arrangements with you about this.
 No, I don’t remember agreeing to this.

 But I waited all the same.

-The thing that was funny about her was that she was afraid of fighting other girls and even got beaten by girls younger than her.
+The funny thing about her was that she was afraid of fighting other girls and even got beaten by girls younger than her.
 But with boys, there were no rules so she always won.
-If you were small she would beat you, if you were bigger she would kick you and she went about provoking for fights.
+If you were small she would beat you, if you were bigger she would kick you, and she went about provoking fights.